CalArcher/top-coin/README.md

 <br/>

-This project was meant to allow me to deep-dive into the MERN stack.
-I focused on adhering to best practices, and trying to achieve the best performance possible, especially as this database could grow to a very large size.
-I initially intended this project to take around 100 hours to build, but as I progressed further in my learning, I found more and more features I wanted to add, like the ability to sort coins by different categories, and add a dark mode that saves your preference to local storage.
+This project allowed me to deep-dive into the MERN stack.
+I focused on adhering to best practices while still striving to achieve the best performance possible.
+Performance was especially important with this project as the database could grow to a very large size.
+My initial intention was to spend about 100 hours building this fullstack app, however once I actually began the process of doing so, I discovered more and more features I wanted to implement.
+Some of these features included the ability to sort coins by different categories and light/dark mode toggle that would save the user’s preference to local storage.

-In the end, this project took well over 200 hours from start to finish, and allowed me to have a great understanding and improve my skills in MongoDB, Express, React, and Node.
+In the end, this project took well over 200 hours from start to finish.
+The experience presented me with many opportunities to improve my skills and ultimately left me with a better understanding of MongoDB, Express, React, and Node.

 ## Table of contents